zimme/meteor/packages/accounts-base/Stories.md

 The app runs the Authenticate with Service X action.

-If the authentication fails, the user sees something like "Sign-in Failed" and his state remains unchanged.
+If the authentication fails, the app runs the Create Login with Service X action.
+If it is not supported, then the user sees something like "Sign-in Failed" and his state remains unchanged.

-If the authentication succeeds and there is an existing app account which matches the authentication, then:
+If the authentication succeeds and there is an existing app account which matches the authentication, then the Login to Account action is run.
-* If the user is a Guest with Data, he is asked whether to merge the existing account.
-If he chooses to, the Merge with Existing Account action is run.
-* Otherwise, he is signed-in to the existing account

-If the authentication succeeds but there is not an existing app account which matches the authentication, the app attempts to gathers any necessary registration information from the service.
-If the app requires additional registration information, the user sees something like "Please provide the following additional information to  complete your registration...".
-If the user provides the requested information, an account is created for him, he can sign-in to that account using service X in future, and his state is changed to Signed Up.
+If the authentication succeeds but there is not an existing app account which matches the authentication, the Register User with Service X action is run.

 ### Sign In as Guest